 2110 Blue Ridge Rd.
 Raleigh, NC 27607

-PRESENTED BY JACK LEWIS & PEG O'CONNELL
+JACK LEWIS & PEG O'CONNELL

 Their debut album, Cleveland Celtic Ensemble, features traditional and contemporary pieces from Ireland, Scotland, and America, reflecting their commitment to both preservation and innovation in Celtic music.
 The ensemble's performances have been featured on platforms like the Irish & Celtic Music Podcast, further cementing their reputation in the Celtic music community.

-ABOUT THE ARTISTS
+ABOUT THE MUSIC

 The Cleveland Celtic Ensemble offers a captivating fusion of Celtic tradition and chamber music sophistication, delivering performances that are both intimate and exhilarating.
 Their unique blend of Scottish and Irish bagpipes, fiddle, harp, flute, and vocals creates a rich tapestry of sound that resonates with audiences seeking both authenticity and innovation.